enso-org/enso-archive/doc/scala-style-guide.md

 Comments across the Enso codebases fall into three main types:

-- **Documentation Comments:** API documentation for all language constructs that can have it (classes, objects, functions, and so on).
+- **Documentation Comments:** API documentation for all appropriate language constructs.
 - **Source Notes:** Detailed explorations of design reasoning that avoid cluttering the code itself.
 - **Tasks:** Things that need doing or fixing in the codebase.